 - For the frosting: Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, beating until the butter is very fluffy.

 - Alternate adding 2 cups of powdered sugar at a time with the liquid ingredients: vanilla extract & heavy cream.
 Ensure the powdered sugar is well combined, then and whip for 1-2 minutes before adding more powdered sugar.

-- Finally, increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.
+- Finally, add the gel color if desired, increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.
 Pipe these cupcake with a large piping tip and top with sprinkles.

 - Important!!!
 Gluten-free flour: My preferred flour is King Arthur Measure for Measure GF Flour.
 If preparing this recipe using a food scale, thus going by weight measurements, double check the weight measurement in grams for the actual gluten free flour you are using and use the weight measurement according to the packaging so that it is equivalent to 2 1/2 cups.
 Not all flour weights are equivalent.
 Over or under measuring the flour can effect the end results.

 - Sour Cream: You can substitute the light sour cream for Greek yogurt.
 You can also use full-fat sour cream if needed.

 - To make 12-14 cupcakes, halve all the dry and wet ingredients, but use 2 whole eggs, 2/3 cups milk